Resources for Natural Disasters such as COVID-19

 - On Being Wise- Krista Tippet

-* Freewriting is a great way to cope during challenging times.
+- Freewriting is a great way to cope during challenging times.
 Natalie Goldberg's excellent introduction to the concept of free-writing makes it easy to get started.
+Her book, Writing Down the Bones: Freeing the Writer Within, is available at Amazon, or your favorite local bookstore.

 Ask your friends about their favorite podcasts.
 Consider reviewing, discussing and talking about podcasts, Ted Talks, maybe set up a Zoom book discussion session…